Raychenn/MusicList/README.md

 - **Idea Generation**: Provided useful suggestions for structuring and enhancing the project.
 - **Debugging UI Problems**: Helped troubleshoot and resolve UI issues.
 - **README Production**: Generated an initial README template that was further customized.

-## Unit Testing
-The project includes unit tests for mainly ViewModel since it includes most of the business logic.
-To run the tests:
-1. Select the `YourProjectTests` target in Xcode.
-2. Click the Test button or use the shortcut `Command-U`.

 ## Dependencies
 - **No third-party libraries used**.
 The project relies solely on the native iOS frameworks.